What's the Weather Like in Iceland in October?

 Riding an Icelandic horse is a wonderful way to explore the ethereal landscapes.
 In October, the horses get a thick, fluffy coat to protect them against the harsh weather conditions, making them even more adorable.
 And if you're lucky, you might even catch a glimpse of whales swimming in the nearby waters, adding to the magical experience of visiting Iceland.

 Only minutes away from Reykjavik, horseback riding tours take place in the lush countryside, leading you through varied landscapes of fields, rivers, and mountains.
-This experience bestows you with an unbeatable view of the natural beauty that Iceland holds, that's quite different from what you would witness from a car window.
+This experience bestows you with an unbeatable view of the natural beauty that Iceland holds, which is quite different from what you would witness from a car window.

 Snorkeling in Silfra